Harassment in the Workplace

 Protection against acts of employment harassment is not limited to the employee’s normal workplace or the employer’s general premises.
 The CHRC has held that the Act protects individuals anywhere they may find themselves in the course of their work, during or outside normal working hours.

-Harassment may be related to any of the discriminatory grounds contained in the Canadian Human Rights Action.
-These discriminatory grounds are:
+Harassment may be related to any of the discriminatory grounds contained in the Canadian Human Rights Act.